 Certain licenses and permits will be needed to operate a business in Florida, and the ones needed will vary on the business’s activities and location.
 Some common registrations include:

-Business Licenses – There is no general state of Florida business license; however, many cities require a business license in order to operate.
+Business Licenses – There is no general state of Florida business license; however, many cities require a business license to operate.

 Sales Tax Permit – Businesses selling products and certain services will need to register for a Sales Tax Permit with the Florida Department of Revenue.